protologicorp/protologic/README.md

         loginCtrl = require('./demo-login-controller');

-Next, we'll create a new logic process, or S.O.P. process that we'll assign a name, 'Login'.
+Next, we'll create a new logic process (or S.O.P. process) that we'll assign a name, 'Login'.

     // Login Process